MicrosoftDocs/azure-docs/articles/active-directory/authentication/concept-authentication-passwordless.md

 ## FIDO2 security keys

+The FIDO (Fast IDentity Online) Alliance helps to promote open authentication standards and reduce the user of passwords as a form of authentication.
+FIDO2 is the latest standard that incorporates the web authentication (WebAuthn) standard.

 FIDO2 security keys are an unphishable standards-based passwordless authentication method that can come in any form factor.
 Fast Identity Online (FIDO) is an open standard for passwordless authentication.
 FIDO allows users and organizations to leverage the standard to sign in to their resources without a username or password using an external security key or a platform key built into a device.

+Users can register and then select a FIDO2 security key at the sign-in interface as their main means of authentication.
+These FIDO2 security keys are typically USB devices, but could also use Bluetooth or NFC.
+With a hardware device that handles the authentication, the security of an account is increased as there's no password that could be exposed or guessed.

-Employees can use security keys to sign in to their Azure AD or hybrid Azure AD joined Windows 10 devices and get single-sign on to their cloud and on-premises resources.
+FIDO2 security keys can be used to sign in to their Azure AD or hybrid Azure AD joined Windows 10 devices and get single-sign on to their cloud and on-premises resources.
 Users can also sign in to supported browsers.
 FIDO2 security keys are a great option for enterprises who are very security sensitive or have scenarios or employees who aren't willing or able to use their phone as a second factor.

 Sign-in with FIDO2 security keys to Azure AD are currently in preview.
+For more information about previews, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ![Sign in to Microsoft Edge with a security key](./media/concept-authentication-passwordless/concept-web-sign-in-security-key.png)